Updating subclusters

 for the subcluster you need and select Edit. - Enter or select the required number of hosts in the Hosts field.

-- (Optional) Specify the decommissioning timeout.
+- Optionally, specify the decommissioning timeout.

 - Click Save changes.

-Yandex Data Processing will run the add host operation.
+Yandex Data Processing will start adding hosts.

-If you do not have the Yandex Cloud (CLI) command line interface yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
-To change the default folder, use the yc config set folder-id <folder_ID>
+By default, the CLI uses the folder specified when creating the profile.
+To change the default folder, use the yc config set folder-id <folder_ID> command.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

 To change the number of hosts for a subcluster: